gertoe/privatecalc/README.md

 # privatecalc
 ## unconventional table-notation but easy to understand
-Naive implementation of Euklid's extended algorithm to calculate an RSA private-key a from a public-key $\langle e, n\rangle
+Naive implementation of Euclid's extended algorithm to calculate an RSA private-key a from a public-key $\langle e, n\rangle$

 Iterative calculation of basic Euclidean Algorithm (top-down):
 - $e_0 := e$,